 To serve these ICUs, fully trained intensivists are in house and available at all times, with a 24/7/365 physician presence.
 They are accustomed to caring for the most challenging patients.

-The Brigham and Women’s Hospital Surgical ICU Translational Research (STAR) Center is a collaborative research center focusing on translational, clinical and outcomes research in the surgical ICU The main focus of the STAR Center is to build lasting, collaborative projects based on key issues in critical care.
+The Brigham and Women’s Hospital Surgical ICU Translational Research (STAR) Center is a collaborative research center focusing on translational, clinical and outcomes research in the surgical ICU.
+The focus of the STAR Center is on building lasting, collaborative projects based on key issues in critical care.

 The STAR Center mirrors the multidisciplinary clinical paradigm of the SICU, and facilitates clinical research projects from providers from the departments of surgery, anesthesia, emergency medicine, and medicine.

-The Center is an international leader in critical care research, personalized critical care medicine, and complement the clinical practice of the ICUs through innovation and collaboration.
+The Center is an international leader in critical care research, personalized critical care medicine, and complements the clinical practice of the ICUs through innovation and collaboration.